 Real-world skill building

 In addition to the assistance provided to local residents, a legal clinic offers much to its student representatives—a chance to develop technical lawyering skills as well as to grapple with the ethical issues that present themselves daily in the practice of law.

 This experience is a prime way for you to put into action the knowledge you have gained during your classroom experience.
 Law school no longer remains an academic exercise; rather, it becomes a real-life experience.

-Legal clinics are only one of the ways in which you can develop your practice skills and ethical values.
+Legal clinics are one of the ways through which students can develop their practice skills and ethical values.
 UMass Law offers other programs that help our students achieve these competencies.
 For example, you will: